TickTeam/guide-tt/ios_app/5_how_to_set_location_reminder.md

 ###  How to set location reminder?

-1.Open TickTick on mobile and select a task that you want to set location reminder.
+1.Open TickTick on your iOS device and select a task that you want to set location reminder.

 2.Tap the option menu in the upper right hand corner of the page to select “Location”.